Chapter 3: Equipment

-Put another way, strength training should be done consistently throughout an entire season [8, 16, 31].
+Put another way, strength training should be done consistently throughout the season [8, 16, 31].
 If your strength training has never lasted more than a few months, you’ve probably left improvements in health and performance on the table.

-A “year-round” strength mandate requires a more thoughtful approach to integrating strength training with your cycling, starting with making sure you have the proper equipment.
+A “year-round” strength mandate requires a more thoughtful approach to integrating strength training with your cycling, starting with ensuring you have the proper equipment.

 While bodyweight or other light strength exercises can provide a starting point to improve your health, they’re not likely to support the intensity needed to develop maximal strength [16, 32].

 That’s not to say that lighter strength exercises using kettlebells or dumbbells can’t contribute to better health, only that improvements in your cycling are most likely to come from lifting heavy .

 Here’s how your equipment options may dictate the direction of your strength training .